I am a qualified psychotherapist providing individual and relationship therapy in Shoreditch (E1), East London.

 I am a member of The Society for Existential Analysis.

-I am also a member of the British Association for Counselling and Psychotherapy (MBACP) and a member of the British Psychological Society (MBPsS); I abide by both codes of ethics and codes of practice.
+I am also a member of the UK Council for Psychotherapy (UKCP) and a chartered member of the British Psychological Society (CPsychol); I abide by both codes of ethics and codes of practice.